denten-books/plain-text/0-intro.md

 ## 0.4 Computational hermeneutics

-In *Plain Text*, I model the movement reciprocal to estrangement on the diverse practices of reverse engineering.
-Similar in method to what Matthew Kirschenbaum calls "forensic argumentation," reverse engineering recalls the formalist strategy of experiencing the making of the thing through careful, case study-based reconstructions of textual mechanism [@kirschenbaum_mechanisms_2008, 15].
+In *Plain Text*, I model the reciprocal movement to making strange on the diverse practices of reverse engineering.
+Similar in method to what Matthew Kirschenbaum calls "forensic argumentation," reverse engineering recalls the formalist strategy of experiencing the "making of the thing" through careful, case study-based reconstructions of textual mechanism [@kirschenbaum_mechanisms_2008, 15].
 The function of a case study in an engineer's education, as Henry Petroski explains in his *Invention by Design*,